-In this subsection, we would like to illustrate how the differential equation satisfied by the elements $\Lcb_W$, written using its ``tree differential form'' (that is using the elements $\Lcb_U(1)$ instead of the elements $\Lcub_U$), gives another expression for Goncharov motivic coproduct.
+In this subsection, we would like to illustrate how the differential equation satisfied by the elements $\Lcb_W$, written using its ``tree differential form'' (that is using the elements $\Lcb_U(1)$ instead of the elements $\Lcub_U$), gives another expression for Goncharov's motivic coproduct.

-Works of Levine \cite{LEVTMFG} and Spitzweck \cite{OAMSpit} insure that the above differential coincides with Goncharov motivic coproduct for motivic iterated integrals (modulo products).
-We will not here review this theory but only recall some of the needed properties satisfied by Goncharov's motivic iterated integrals \cite{GSFGGon}.
-A short exposition of the combinatoric involved is also recalled in \cite{GanGonLev05}[Section 8].
+Work of Levine \cite{LEVTMFG} insures that the above differential coincides with Goncharov's motivic coproduct for motivic iterated integrals (modulo products).
+We will not review this theory here but only recall some of the needed properties satisfied by Goncharov's motivic iterated integrals \cite{GSFGGon}.
+A short exposition of the combinatorics involved is also recalled in \cite{GanGonLev05}[Section 8].

-For our purpose, it is enough to consider motivic iterated integral as degree $n$ generating elements $I(a_0;a_1,\ldots, a_n; a_{n+1})$ of a Hopf algebra with $a_i$ in $\A^1(\Q)$.
-Their are subject to the following relations. \begin{description} \item[Path composition] for $x$ in $\A^1(\Q)$, one has
+For our purpose, it is enough to consider motivic iterated integrals as degree $n$ generating elements $I(a_0;a_1,\ldots, a_n; a_{n+1})$ of a Hopf algebra with $a_i$ in $\A^1(\Q)$.
+They are subject to the following relations. \begin{description} \item[Path composition] for $x$ in $\A^1(\Q)$, one has